+An assessment of an applicant's need to move Applicants who fall into either Band 1, 2 or 3 due to their circumstances but who do not have a local connection in Bradford.
 Applicants with a health or welfare need related to the current housing circumstances where moving would improve their health.
 An applicant's housing is unsuitable for health reasons or for the occupant's specific needs related to disability, but whose present accommodation does not cause serious barriers to day to day activity or whose life is not at risk due to their current housing.
-An assessment of an applicant's need to move due to ill-health or disability will be made by the Council taking into account information provided by the applicant from one or more of the following: • An applicant's GP or consultant. • Social Services. • Occupational Therapist. • Age Concern or any other voluntary sector organisation representing the applicant.
+BAND 4 - MEDIUM NEED Examples of Qualifying Circumstances / Summary of Criteria Applicants who are homeless but found intentionally homeless or non-priority following the statutory homelessness assessment by Bradford Council Applicants who following an assessment under Part 7 of the Housing Act 1996 (as amended by the Homelessness Act 2002) were found to be intentionally homeless or non-priority.
+Unsatisfactory housing conditions in the Private Sector where there is one or more Category 1 hazards.
+This band will be awarded where the Council's Housing Standard's team identify that a person's home has at least one Category 1 hazard, (excluding overcrowding) for which there must be a high likelihood of an occurrence that could cause harm or a Suspended Prohibition Order has been served and there is no reasonable likelihood that the landlord will address the problems.
+This category covers the requirement under the Statutory Right to Move policy.
+The Council's Local Connection criteria will not apply to this category.
+The definition of work does not apply to work which is short-term or marginal in nature, or if it is ancillary to work in another district.
+Voluntary work is also excluded.
+Whether failure to move would result in the loss of an opportunity to improve their employment circumstances or prospects, for example, by taking up a better job, a promotion, or an apprenticeship The length of the work contract Other personal factors, such as medical conditions and child care, which would be affected if the tenant could not move to home due to ill-health or disability will be made by the Council taking into account information provided by the applicant from one or more of the following: • An applicant's GP or consultant. • Social Services. • Occupational Therapist. • Age Concern or any other voluntary sector organisation representing the applicant.
 Overcrowded by 1 bedroom Applicants that are overcrowded according to the Bedroom Standard.
 For this band, applicants must lack 1 bedroom than the number which the household is eligible for.
 Evidence will be required.
 BAND 5 - LOW NEED Examples of Qualifying Circumstances / Summary of Criteria Applicants with a low housing need Applicants who fall into Band 4 due to their circumstances but who do not have a local connection to Bradford.
 BAND 6 - GENERAL NEED Examples of Qualifying Circumstances / Summary of Criteria Applicants who don't fall into any of the above categories.
 Applicants who don't fall into any of the above categories.
-Homeowners (including joint and sole owners) with equity over £60k will be placed in this band (unless the applicant requires sheltered accommodation / extra care scheme, or has a
+Homeowners (including joint and sole owners) with equity over £60k will be placed in this band (unless the applicant requires sheltered